ColtenZimm/Music_streaming/README.md

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

+You will need to install node, handlebars, squirrely, and express.
+After installing your dependencies youll download the code from the repository and go from their.

 ## Usage

 Provide instructions and examples for use.
 Include screenshots as needed.